-I’ve flown to Catalina Airport more times than I can count, and it never gets old.
-The approach, the views, the feeling of landing on an island 22 miles off the California coast.
-Catalina sits atop Santa Catalina Island, combining challenging flying with spectacular scenery and a genuine sense of arrival somewhere special.
-The 3,250-foot runway at 1,602 feet elevation serves as the only airport on the island, and flying there has been a Southern California pilot pilgrimage for decades.
+The approach, the views, the feeling of landing on an island 22 miles off the California coast — it never gets old.
+Catalina sits atop Santa Catalina Island, combining challenging flying with spectacular scenery and a genuine sense of arrival.
+The 3,250-foot runway at 1,602 feet elevation serves as the only airport on the island, and flying there has been a Southern California pilot pilgrimage for as long as there have been pilots in Southern California.

 Quick Answer: Catalina Airport (KAVX) features a 3,250-foot runway at 1,602 feet elevation with a 1.7% upslope to the west.
 Operations use Runway 22 for arrival and Runway 04 for departure due to terrain and noise abatement.
 The island location requires overwater navigation.
 Landing fee is $35 for singles, $70 for twins.
 DC-3 Grill restaurant operates on-field.
 Accessible year-round but marine layer often closes the airport mornings May through July.